klipsey/Siren/README.md

 - Creating an ability that is on cooldown drops all tempo.

 ### Details
+- Bonus stocks are converted into tempo stacks for the ability casted

 - When an ability is created, the pitch that creates the ability is the one that is replaced.

-- Bonus stocks are converted into tempo stacks for the ability casted

 - The other two pitches are replaced with a cancel button.

-- Canceling drops your tempo but lets your retains the cooldown of the ability.
+- Canceling drops your tempo but lets you retain the cooldown of the ability.

 - If you are confident in using her, you can disable this feature for instant spell casts.
 (Tempo will be gained on casts instead)